Thetan-ILW/Irizz-Theme/README.md

 | Sound | userdata/ui_sounds/slider_moved               |                                                       |
 | Sound | userdata/ui_sounds/tab_button_click           | Switching tabs in settings                            |
 | Sound | userdata/ui_sounds/song_select_screen_changed | Pressing on the screen buttons in the header          |

+Note: you should specify the file format.
+For sound - mp3, wav, ogg.
+For images - png, jpg.

 ## Compatibility and Updates